RomanLut/rtl88x2eu-20230815/README.md

  - Beamformee: the role receiving NDPA & NDP, calculate and send the CBR frame

 Scenario:
+Two RTL8812EU adapters with this driver, **STBC disabled, injecting packets only in HT MCS 0~7 or VHT MCS 0~9**
 ```
 BFer: 00:66:77:88:99:aa
 BFee: 00:11:22:33:44:55
 # Use the stock address (in efuse)! e.g. the LB-LINK starts with 98:03:cf ...
 ```

 1. On the beamformee side:
 ```
 # enable bf